logo-2 Language Industries Back

 Why agree on a roadmap and budget?

 ERP is more than an IT project – it’s a long-term strategy.
 Therefore, it requires careful consideration and a long-term plan.
 Your ERP roadmap and budget should span multiple years and take into consideration that the landscape is changing fast.
-So it shouldn’t be set in stone either, but be flexible and flowing – like a dance.
+So it shouldn’t be set in stone either, but be flexible and flowing.

 An ERP system allows you to optimize your processes and connect people across departments, make you able to spot and act on opportunities faster.
 That’s not a ‘one-and-done’ exercise, but requires constant tweaking.
 On the one hand, you need a strong foundation that covers your critical business needs, but on top of that you’ll want the flexibility of continuous optimization.